-This post is specifically intended for the IELTS aspirants to make them aware regarding the most common mistakes that aspirants usually perform.
-Take them into consideration now and avoid them when you appear for your IELTS Test.
+This post is specifically intended for all the aspirants who want to identify the most common mistakes in the IELTS test and work on making them better.
+Take them into consideration and avoid them for better results in your IELTS Test.

 Complete the sentence below.
 Write NO MORE THAN THREE WORDS for each answer.